Photograph: İnci Türkoğlu

 Pertevniyal Valide Sultan Mosque ComplexLocation:

-Aksaray, Istanbul, TurkeyDate of the monument:
+Aksaray, Istanbul, TurkeyDate of Monument:

 Hegira 1288 / AD 1871Period / Dynasty:

 Pertevniyal Valide Sultan (the mother of Sultan Abdülaziz, d.
 AH 1301 / AD 1883).Architect(s) / master-builder(s):

 There are different opinions regarding the identity of the architect.
 Some researchers think it was the Italian architect Montani Effendi, while others believe the architect was Sarkis Balyan.
 It has also been suggested that Agop Balyan participated in the design, and that the designer Osep assisted with construction.Description: